Introduction to Myrtle Beach, South Carolina

 Myrtle Beach is situated in Horry County and is the primary location of the popular Grand Strand, a collection of beaches situated on the shores of South Carolina.
 Myrtle Beach is a well known resort town and renowned for golfing, with over 100 golf courses.
 A vast number of restaurants and numerous amusement parks are located in the area.
 More than 14 million visitors arrive in the city on a yearly basis and a large number of them own a condominium or are involved in a timeshare.

 The city features numerous upscale resorts, including the prominent Hilton Myrtle Beach Resort.
-The tourism industry is the primary factor for the economy.
+The tourism industry is the primary contributor to the economy.
 Myrtle Beach was incorporated in 1938.
-Data from the 2000 census indicates the city is part of the 13th fastest growing metropolitan area in the country.

 Myrtle Beach International Airport provides air transportation.